-We're pleased to announce the first judges for the Publisher Podcast Awards.
-More will be announced over the coming months - follow us on Twitter @pubpodawards for updates.
+We're pleased to announce our full set of judges for the Publisher Podcast Awards.
+Follow us on Twitter @pubpodawards for updates.

 CEO, Associated Media Publishing, South Africa

 "As publishers, podcasts are such a great addition to what we already offer in adding extra dimensions to current, successful content.
 South Africans have got the podcast bug, and podcast listenership in South Africa is growing exponentially."

 "I'm very optimistic about the future of podcasts.
 I do think they might be close to being over-hyped in the short term, but the medium of audio and the convenience of podcasting are winning elements in the long term.
 How podcasts get monetised will be the key next success factor."

 Executive Director EMEA, The Atlantic, UK

 "I am very excited about the wider future of podcasts - we have a lot more growth to see yet.
 We also haven't even begun to scratch the surface of the creative possibilities that this medium opens up for brands."